The Instagram Game Vol.1

 Ever since social media networks started to take over the world, coders have always been into finding ways to automate those networks to gain fame.
 Automation bots are nothing more than a piece of software that you use to automate your actions on a social media platform.
 Automation bots came up long before Facebook and Instagram.
 Even in the early days of MySpace (the first social network), people would use scripts and bots that would mass follow millions of users at a time.
 The aim of these bot users can range from getting attention to their profile to getting attention to their ad link in the bio and so on.
 Nevertheless, automation with bots and scripts has always been there, more so now than ever.

 In the context of Instagram, an automation bot can help you schedule your posts, follow people based on hashtags and locations, send automatic DMs and so much more.
-You mainly buy software that you install on your computer, and within this software, you log-in your social profile, and you set specific actions and let it do its job.
+You mainly buy software that you install on your computer, and within this software or purchase access to a service over the web, you log-in your social profile, and you set specific actions and let it do its job.
 It can be that you want the bot to auto follow people based on hashtags, it can be that you want the bot to like on posts of a specific location tag and so on.

 Bots can come in the form of software that you buy a license to, with a one time fee or they can come in the form of cloud web-based bots that you subscribe to.
 Cloud-based bot services naturally allow users a more comfortable on-the-go access to automation of their accounts, while software-based bots are preferred when it comes to the pricing, as they are usually a one time purchase instead of an ongoing subscription.